wp-plugins/codepeople-post-map/readme.txt

 A: Go to the settings of map (the settings page of plugin for settings of all maps, or the settings of a particular map), and uncheck the option "Show info bubbles"

+= Q: How can I stylize the maps? =

+A: In the premium version of plugin is possible define a JSON object to stylize the maps: the maps' colors, labels, etc.

 = Q: How can I use different icons, in the points markers?  =

 A: To use your own icons, you only should to upload the icons images to the following location: "/wp-content/plugins/codepeople-post-map/images/icons/", and then select the image from the list in the point's definition.